examdawn/content/NEP2020/2024/BCA/3rdsem/cs/solved/important/important-1.md

 | string | 2 bytes per character | Stores a sequence of characters, surrounded by double quotes|

 [Geeks For Geeks](https://www.w3schools.com/cs/cs_data_types.php)

+## Q11.
+Explain the different types of lists tags with example program
+TODO: Solve

 ## Q12.Explain types of operators with an example of each
 Operators are tokens we use to perform operations with one, two or more operands.
 Types of Operators are:
 - Arithmetic Operators